 The Aurora Australis is visible from the Southern Hemisphere during our northern summers but getting to Antarctica (where they appear most regularly) is a bit of a trek for even the most ardent Aurora hunter.

 Also out of reach are other planets but perhaps we’ll one day reach the gas giants (Jupiter, Saturn, Uranus, and Neptune) all of which have strong magnetic fields and hence Auroras.

 9) You Can’t Hear the Aurora Borealis

 There are loads of articles across the web suggesting that you can hear the Northern Lights crackling like electricity.
 It’s news to us.
-In over a decade of hunting for the Aurora, none of us has ever heard them make any noise whatsoever.
+We’ve spent a decade hunting for the Aurora but, none of us has ever heard them make any noise whatsoever.